sjoerdvankreel/firefly-synth/manual.md

 * Visual editor with snap-to-grid support (see below)
 * Automation and per-voice-start modulation of all width, y and slope params

-MSEG segments are defined as a single start-y values + N (segment count) times width+y+slope parameters.
+MSEG segments are defined as a single start-y value + N (segment count) times width+y+slope parameters.
 Width parameters are relative to each other with bounds (1, 100).
 For example an MSEG curve with widths (1, 2, 4) will result in relative segment sizes of (1/7, 2/7, 4/7).
 When snap-x is off, segment widths are per-voice-start automatable and modulatable.
 When snap-x is on, all segments have equal size.